stefanodotta/taxonomy-related-posts/readme.txt

 == Frequently Asked Questions ==

-There is a github-repository on: [http://github.com/danielauener/wp-simply-related-posts](http://github.com/danielauener/wp-simply-related-posts)
+There is a github-repository on: [https://github.com/stefanodotta/taxonomy-related-posts/](https://github.com/stefanodotta/taxonomy-related-posts/)

-Q. How to add thumbnail images to the related posts list
-A. You can add the 'simply_related_posts_title' filter, like `add_filter( 'simply_related_posts_title', 'my_related_posts', 10, 2);`
-The first argument is a post-object for the related post, the second argument is the widget instance.

 == Screenshots ==